BOOKS

 * * *

-Yes, Donald Trump Is a Sexual Predator, and Yes, MAGA Is OK With That [Newsweek]
+Yes, Donald Trump Is a Sexual Predator, and Yes, MAGA Is Fine With That [Newsweek]

-The GOP's response to its cult leader 's long history of sexual assault?
-That's cool.
+The GOP's response to its cult leader's long history of sexual assault?
+Whatevs.

 * * *